andersonscreekps/andersonscreekps-website/content/learning/grades-1-2.md

 These include hands-on activities, open-ended tasks that cater to their specific needs and ongoing projects through an Inquiry Approach.
 The Inquiry unit has been designed to foster a community of critical thinkers and collaborators.

-Anderson’s Creek’s Early Years offers many wonderful opportunities that encourage students’ social, emotional, physical and academic development.
+Andersons Creek’s Early Years offers many wonderful opportunities that encourage students’ social, emotional, physical and academic development.
 A wide range of in-school incursions, excursions and extracurricular programs complement our school programs.

 Students engage in many rich learning experiences, as individual learners and in a variety of collaborative group investigations.